Brighton: Albion Unlimited podcast - new episode out now

 - Published

-A new episode of our Albion Unlimited podcast is available for you to download right now.
+The latest episode of our Albion Unlimited podcast is available for you to download right now on BBC Sounds.

-Brighton players Robert Sanchez and Tariq Lamptey join the BBC Radio Sussex team to talk Roberto de Zerbi and the World Cup, while fan Dave Beckett reflects on the win over Graham Potter's Chelsea.
+The BBC Radio Sussex team hear from Brighton players Alexis Mac Allister and Jeremy Sarmiento, and author and Albion fan Paul Hayward joins the pod to talk Roberto de Zerbi, Qatar and his new book on England.

 Skip twitter post